StefanTerdell/resolved-graph/readme.md

 ## Defining node & link types

 You can define the type of the 'data' prop on both nodes and links.
-This will preserve intellisense event after resolving the graph, making it easy to traverse your data in code.
+This will preserve intellisense even after resolving the graph, making it easy to traverse your data in code.
 However - as with any self respecting JS application - there is no runtime typechecking ;)

 ```typescript
 //...